marijnh/Eloquent-JavaScript/19_paint.md

 the start and end positions for lines going from right to left, and treat them as going left to right.

-But you will need two different loops.
+So you need two different loops.
 The first thing your line drawing function should do is check whether the difference between the x-coordinates is larger than the difference between the y-coordinates.
-If it is, this is a horizontal-ish line, if not a vertical-ish one.
+If it is, this is a horizontal-ish line, and if not, a vertical-ish one.

 {{index "Math.abs function", "absolute value"}}

-Make sure you compare the _absolute_ values of the x and y difference, which you can get with `Math.abs`.
+Make sure you compare the _absolute_ values of the _x_ and _y_ difference, which you can get with `Math.abs`.

 {{index "swapping bindings"}}